resist-js/resist/docs/en-US/STRUCTURE.md

 # Structure

-The purpose of this is to describe the overall structure of `resistjs`, with easy to understand descriptions of the purpose of each file within the structure.
+The purpose of this is to describe the overall structure of `resistjs`, with easy-to-understand descriptions of the purpose of each file within the structure.

 ## base